Package 'geobounds'

 • maxAreaSqKM: The maximum area of an administrative unit in the layer, measured in square kilometers and based on an EASE-GRID 2 projection.

-• staticDownloadLink: The static download link for the aggregate zip file containing all boundary information.
+• staticDownloadLink: The static download link for the aggregate ZIP file containing all boundary information.

 • gjDownloadURL: The static download link for the GeoJSON.